cassiebreviu/intro-nlp-wine-reviews/README.md

     else:
         return 'Above 100'
 ```
-### 2. Next lets apply the function to the points column of the dataframe and add a new column named `quality`.
+### 2. Next lets apply the function to the points column of the dataframe and add a new column named `priceRange`.

 ```python
 df['priceRange'] = df['price'].apply(getPriceRange)